 2a.
 On success, "204 No Content" shall be returned and the payload body of the POST response shall be empty.

 2b.
-On failure, one of the HTTP status code listed in Table 6.1.5.6.4.1-2 shall be returned.
-The message body shall contain a ProblemDetails object with "cause" set to one of the corresponding application errors listed in Table 6.1.5.6.4.1-2.
+On failure or redirection, one of the HTTP status code listed in Table 6.1.5.4.3.1-3 shall be returned.
+The message body shall contain a ProblemDetails object with "cause" set to one of the corresponding application errors listed in Table 6.1.5.4.3.1-3.